Águia de Marabá Futebol Clube: Decade of consolidation: 2002–2012

 In 2002, the team did not have a good participation in the state championship [pt] as well as in the Série C, and ended the season being coached by football director João Maria Galvão Gonçalves.
-However, under the command of Galvão, the team achieved a great feat, which was the Maranhão-Pará-Tocantins Cup (the third edition of the "Copa Meio-Norte" [Mid-North Cup]) title, the team's most notorious regional title.
+However, under the command of Galvão, the team won the Maranhão-Pará-Tocantins Cup (the third edition of the "Copa Meio-Norte" [Mid-North Cup]) title.

 In the 2003 Campeonato Paraense [pt], still coached by Galvão, the team achieved its best campaign in the history of the championship, achieving fourth place.
 From the 2004 [pt] to the 2007 Campenato Paraense [nl], the team had average performances, but remained competing in the main division.

 In 2008, Águia won the "Taça Cidade de Belém" [pt] (City of Belém Cup), equivalent to the first round of the state championship [pt], finishing runner-up in the championship after a dispute with Remo.
 By being the runner-up in the state championship, the team gained access to the 2008 Campeonato Brasileiro Série C. From this season onwards, Águia had a period of greater regularity, adding eight consecutive appearances in the Série C. In 2008, in fact, the team came very close to being promoted to the 2009 Campeonato Brasileiro Série B, placing fifth overall (only four teams were promoted).

 The runner-up championship in the 2008 Campeonato Paraense earned the team a place in the 2009 Copa do Brasil (Brazil Cup).
 In this competition the team qualified for the second stage by eliminating América Mineiro, winning the first match 2–1 at home and 1–0 in Belo Horizonte.
 In the second stage, Águia won the first game, in Belém, by 2–1 over a powerful Fluminense.
 In the away game, Fluminense won 3–0, eliminating Águia.

 In 2010, the team won the Taça Estado do Pará [pt] (State of Pará Cup), the title of the second round of the state championship [nl].
 However, when competing in the final against Paysandu, Águia lost the dispute for the Taça Açaí, the 2010 Campeonato Paraense title.
 The team almost repeated its good campaigns in the 2009 [pt] and the 2012 Campeonato Paraense [pt], by finishing, respectively, in fourth and third place overall.
 The following participations in the Copa do Brasil and Série C were more timid, with the exception of the campaign on the latter competition in 2010, when Águia reached the quarter-finals.